 and propagates back into the interior.

-We have selected the version with because for this phenomenon
+We have selected the version with

 happens very often, and is less easy to recognize.